josefs/meta-paper/paper.md

 `ParM` construct in the core language and some care has gone into designing the API in meta-repa to avoid nesting.
-However, nested parallelism is a much harder problem than flat parallelism and developing a completely new runtime for meta-repa would have outside the scope of the project.
+However, nested parallelism is a much harder problem than flat parallelism and developing a completely new runtime for meta-repa would have been outside the scope of the project.

 # Push arrays